keithleffler/keithleffler_fw_takehome/README.md

 # Fieldwire Take-home Automation Challenge

-This project implements an automated E2E test framework using Playwright.
+I focused this project more on setting up a solid foundation than on writing a lot of tests.
+The goal was to build something that could grow into a much larger automation suite—so I spent most of my time designing the structure, wiring things together, and making sure the pieces are easy to expand later.
+There are a few tests in place, but the emphasis here is really on the framework itself.

-It tests basic workflows in the Fieldwire application, including login, task creation, form interaction, and layout validation across viewports.
+This project implements an automated E2E test framework using Playwright.It tests basic workflows in the Fieldwire application, including login, task creation, form interaction, and layout validation across viewports.

-The project is organized as a TypeScript monorepo, with reusable code in libraries under `./libs` and tests under `./apps/fieldwire-tests`.
+The project is organized as a TypeScript modular structure, with reusable code in libraries under ./libs and tests under ./apps/fieldwire-tests.

 ## Setup